 Cousins scores 40 points, Kings hold off Lakers 97-96

-Los Angeles Lakers' Jordan Clarkson dunks as Sacramento Kings' Willie Cauley-Stein looks on during the first half of an NBA basketball game, Tuesday, Feb.
+Sacramento Kings' Darren Collison, front, dribbles the ball as teammate Kosta Koufos, left, screens Los Angeles Lakers' Brandon Ingram during the first half of an NBA basketball game, Tuesday, Feb.
 14, 2017, in Los Angeles.
 A few snow showers scattered about the area in the morning, otherwise a good deal of clouds.

 Start the conversation, or Read more at White Lake Beacon.